RMIT-COSC1127-1125-AI/AI20-DOC/FAQ-PACMAN.md

 This shouldn't be an issue, as it will only take less than 1 second of your 15 second initialisation time (and even then only 1 second for the first agent).
  After that, all the distances are cached, so you can get distances essentially for free in your code by calling `self.distancer.getDistance(p1, p2)`.

+## Can we re-use code from Project 2?

+If you were part of the team for Project 2, then yes, but you need to be careful how.

+What you need to ask yourself is: _Was any of the team members for the contest an author of the code you want to re-use for the contest?_

+* If _yes_, and this was clearly stated in the previous project Certification form, then you can re-use it as is, no problem!
+* _Otherwise_, if it was done by someone else outside the current contest team, then you should be careful as none of the current members can claim ownership of that solution.
+You may re-use the idea but you would need to re-implement and very clearly acknowledge that the technique came from someone else.
+Hopefully your system will not just be that, and you will add value to it.